Which are the best air miles credit cards – and should I get one?

 • Adding additional cardholders to your account as you will then earn points from the spending they do on their card.
 Remember you will be responsible for all spending on the account.

-Is an air miles credit card right for me?
+What to consider before getting an air miles credit card

 To get the most out of an air miles card you generally need to spend a relatively high amount on it.
 A rule of thumb for many cards is you need to spend over £10,000 per year to qualify for the best rewards.
 This is not an insignificant amount for most people and will usually necessitate using the card for much of your day-to-day spending.
-If you find yourself having to use the card for additional spending you wouldn't usually do just to earn points, this isn't the type of card for you.
+If you find yourself having to use the card for additional spending you wouldn't usually do just to earn points, you are spending extra to earn points that may not be worth more than the additional outlay.

 Pros and cons of an air miles credit card